125 Ways to Earn All Your Income Doing Music Only

 - Enter Sweepstakes for Musicians

-There’s many offers out there to win music gear.
+There are many offers out there to win music gear.

 One of the very popular musician sweepstakes is The Disc Makers & CD Baby Independent Musician Sweepstakes.